 Within just a few blocks are two of my favorite Dusseldorf tourist attractions – traditional German beer halls, and the Carlsplatz Market.
 Both of these make great stops for both lunch and a leisurely afternoon in Dusseldorf Old Town.

 First, the Carlsplatz Market.
 This should be on any list of the top places to visit in Dusseldorf, particularly for food lovers.
 But, this is much more than just a typical European market.
 Yes, there are stalls selling meats and produce as well as lovely in-season flowers.
 But, there is also a wine bar with local German wines called Concept Reisling, one of the top pastry chefs in town has a stall called Pure Pastry, and there are prepared food stalls.
-The Calrsplatz Market also offers events throughout the year, like cooking classes and tasting seminars.
+The Carlsplatz Market also offers events throughout the year, like cooking classes and tasting seminars.
 It’s a great place to wander for an afternoon.

 But, when the feet get tired, it’s time for a reward – a local German beer.
-Now, what might be considered Dusseldorf bar street can get to be a bit much at night, but during a nice day, a German beer hall is the perfect tonic.
+Now, what might be considered Dusseldorf bar street can get to be a bit much at night, but during a nice day, a German beer hall is a perfect tonic.
 We enjoyed Uerige on Berger Str.
 There are tables inside, where it’s possible to order food.
 Or, there are loads of high top tables where revelers stand around and order German beer.

 A note about Dusseldorf beer prices.
 At most of the beer halls, a server comes around with beer and marks on the coaster how many beers you had.
 There is no need to pay at the end of each round.
 Moreover, it’s necessary to order and pay from the server, not at the counter or register.
 The servers get paid a percentage of beer served, not a salary.